Cooley Law School: Ranking and reputation

-U.S. News & World Report Ranks Cooley between 147 and 192 overall, and between 53 and 69 for part-time law schools in its survey of best law schools in America for 2023.
+For 2024, U.S. News & World Report ranked Cooley in its lowest brackets: #180-196 overall of 196 ABA law schools, and #65-70 of 70 part-time ABA schools (which are, at most, in the bottom 8.16% and 7.14% of ABA schools, respectively).

-Cooley has been repeatedly characterized as "the worst law school in America."
-While its reputation had long been battered in Michigan, it attracted national attention following the indictment of Donald Trump attorney, Michael Cohen, a Cooley alumnus.
+It attracted national attention following the indictment and disbarment of Donald Trump’s attorney, Michael Cohen, a Cooley alumnus.
 The criticisms are based on Cooley's admission standards (among the ten lowest in the country, accepting at some points over 85% of applicants), its low graduation rates, its low bar passage rates (which led to litigation between Cooley and the ABA over Cooley's accreditation), and its low job placement figures.
-Cooley counters that its admission policies are intended to provide access to a legal education to those traditionally denied such access.
+Cooley counters that its admission policies are intended to provide access to a legal education to those traditionally denied such access (those with low LSAT scores and GPAs).

+Multiple media outlets have labeled Cooley the "worst law school in America".

 According to the research conducted by Law School Transparency in 2017, Cooley was one of the most at-risk law schools for exploiting students for tuition.

 Curriculum

-Cooley awards J.D. and LL.M. degrees.
-Students may also obtain joint M.P.A. or M.B.A. degrees awarded by Western Michigan University.
-The J.D/M.B.A. is offered in partnership with Oakland University; the J.D./M.P.A. is offered in partnership with Western Michigan University until November 2023.
+Cooley awards the J.D. degree.

 Cooley operates programs allowing ABA-approved foreign study credit in Canada, Australia, and New Zealand.
-In addition, students are able to study at ABA-approved programs in: Oxford, England; Santander, Spain; Toronto, Canada; Münster, Germany.
+In addition, students are able to study at ABA-approved programs in Oxford, UK; Santander, Spain; Toronto, Canada; and Münster, Germany.

-J.D. students are able to select from several specialized areas of legal study, known as "concentrations":
+J.D. students are able to select from several specialized areas of legal study, known as "concentrations".